by John Ellis

 In his book Rules for Radicals, Alinsky seeks to rehabilitate the word compromise.
 Recognizing that compromise often “carries shades of weakness, vacillation, betrayal of ideals, surrender of moral principles”, Alinsky, instead, urges his “radical” disciples to view the word as “key and beautiful.”
 In the chapter “Of Means and Ends”, Alinsky lays out the groundwork for the pragmatic efforts of radical organizers.
 After giving several rules of ethics for employing seemingly undesirable means in the achievement of a desired end, he urges “that the kind of means selected and how they can be used is significantly dependent upon the face of the enemy, or the character of his opposition.”
 The stakes determine our ethics.

 In 2016, the stakes of keeping Hillary Clinton out of the Oval Office were sufficient enough for many white evangelicals to drop what has been revealed to have been a charade that character matters.
 In 2020, the stakes are apparently even higher because many of those who refused to vote for Donald Trump in 2016 have now committed to do just that on November 3.
 And make no mistake, voting is an ethical action.
+(Edit: In my larger work referenced and linked to above, I dive much further into Alinsky’s Rules for Radicals to argue that white evangelicalism utilizes his pragmatism.
+That can be found in chapter 1 of the series.)

 Look, I’m not attempting to sway those professing Christians who have convinced themselves that Trump is a paragon of virtue or those who believe that our President isn’t as bad as people like me say he is.
 My intended audience are brothers and sisters in Christ who recognize that pulling the lever for a man like Donald Trump requires a firm pinching of the nose (a pragmatic compromise).
 To them, I ask, where in the Bible do you see the liberty to traffic in pragmatism in order to preserve a culturally constructed definition of religious liberty that, in fact, contradicts Jesus’ promise to his followers?
 What are you chasing?
 And what are you giving up in that pursuit?
 Is your liberty to do church in the luxurious ways in which you’ve become accustomed worth the compromise of Kingdom ethics?
 Which side of the tension embedded in the Christian doctrine of flourishing do you give the most weight to?
 Believers throughout the ages have faithfully served Christ without compromise while under severe persecution.
 Religious liberty is not needed to be faithful.
 Compromising Kingdom ethics in order to preserve religious liberty may, in fact, be faithlessness.